toltalchaos/shop-os/README.md

 - To enable webframeworks flag: `firebase experiments:enable webframeworks`
 - To initialize Firebase in your project: `firebase init`
 - To deploy: `firebase deploy`

+- firebase console allows you to add a custom domain

 ## Future Enhancements (idea dumping ground)